AV-Lab/IR_tracking/README.md

 The main entry point is in run_tracking.py.
 This file runs the tracker on a specified sequence.

-Files:
+Code Files:

-detection.py: Detection base class. kalman_filter.py: A Kalman filter implementation and concrete parametrization for image space filtering. linear_assignment.py: This module contains code for min cost matching and the matching cascade. iou_matching.py: This module contains the IOU matching metric. nn_matching.py: A module for a nearest neighbor matching metric. track.py: The track class contains single-target track data such as Kalman state, number of hits, misses, hit streak, associated feature vectors, etc. tracker.py: This is the multi-target tracker class.
+-detection.py: Detection base class.
+-kalman_filter.py: A Kalman filter implementation and concrete parametrization for image space filtering.
+-linear_assignment.py: This module contains code for min cost matching and the matching cascade.
+-iou_matching.py: This module contains the IOU matching metric.
+-nn_matching.py: A module for a nearest neighbor matching metric.
+-track.py: The track class contains single-target track data such as Kalman state, number of hits, misses, hit streak, associated feature vectors, etc.
-The deep_sort_app.py expects detections in a custom format, stored in .npy files.
-These can be computed from MOTChallenge detections using generate_detections.py.
-We also provide pre-generated detections.
+-tracker.py: This is the multi-target tracker class.

 ### Citing LLV Tracker
 If you find this repo useful in your research, please consider citing the following paper: